-Nature of allergic reaction to the food:
+Food: Nature of allergic reaction to the food:

-may disclose the info personnel only within Board policy.
-Odysse rmation to teachers, school count the limitations of the Family y Academy will maintain this of this form and the information provided above, unselors, school nurses, and other appropriate scheducational Rights and Privacy Act ("FERPA") form as part of your child's student record. nool and
+Odyssey Academy will maintain the confidentiality of this form and the information provided above, and may disclose the information to teachers, school counselors, school nurses, and other appropriate school personnel only within the limitations of the Family Educational Rights and Privacy Act ("FERPA") and Board policy.
+Odyssey Academy will maintain this form as part of your child's student record.

 Student Name: Date of Birth:

 Grade: Parent Work Phone: Home Phone:

 Parent/Guardian Name: Date:

-Parent/Guardian Sign ature:
+Parent/Guardian Signature:

 Date form received by Odyssey Academy: